Connect with others who understand.

 Blood Cell Counts in Lupus

-In about 50 percent to 60 percent of people with systemic lupus erythematosus (SLE), the level of all white blood cells combined is lower (leukopenia) than in people without SLE.
+In about 50 percent to 60 percent of people with systemic lupus erythematosus (SLE), the most common form of lupus, the level of all white blood cells combined is lower than in people without SLE.
+This is called leukopenia, which is defined as a white blood cell count of less than 4,000 cells per microliter.
 Normal levels of white blood cells in adults range from 4,000 to 11,000 cells per microliter.
-Leukopenia is defined as a white blood cell count of less than 4,000 cells per microliter.

 Mature Granulocyte Counts

-While leukopenia is common in people with lupus and is one of the hematologic clinical classification criteria for SLE, neutropenia only occurs in about 5 percent of people with SLE.
-Neutropenia refers to a low number of neutrophil granulocytes (also called neutrophils) and is defined as a neutrophil count of less than 1,500 cells per microliter.
+While leukopenia is common in people with lupus, neutropenia occurs less often, affecting 20 percent to 40 percent of people with SLE.
+Neutropenia refers to a low number of neutrophils, a type of granulocyte, and is defined as a neutrophil count of less than 1,500 cells per microliter.

-One member from MyLupusTeam shared, “My blood test results show lower than average lymphocytes and neutrophils” and wanted to find out if lupus alone can cause the decrease in these levels.
+One member of MyLupusTeam shared, “My blood test results show lower than average lymphocytes and neutrophils.”
+They went on to ask if lupus alone can cause the decrease in these levels.

 Immature Granulocyte Counts

 Granulocytes are produced from stem cells in the bone marrow and go through a maturation process before being released.
-The normal range of each type of granulocyte per microliter of blood is:
+Sometimes, immature granulocytes are released into the bloodstream.
+While the exact cutoff varies from lab to lab, a normal number of IGs is generally less than 100 microliters.

-During an infection, the number of granulocytes rises to fight off pathogens.
-In some cases, immature granulocytes (IGs) may be recruited to be released into the bloodstream, leading to high levels of IGs.
+During an infection, the number of granulocytes rises to fight off infection.
+In some cases, IGs may be recruited to be released into the bloodstream, leading to high levels of IGs.

-The level of IGs is usually given as a percentage of total white blood cells.
+A person’s level of IGs is usually given as a percentage of total white blood cells.
 It’s normally less than 1 percent.
-However, there are some instances when the number of IGs is higher in the bloodstream.
+Doctors generally aren’t concerned until that number is greater than 2 percent.
+There are some instances when the number of IGs is higher in the bloodstream.

-One MyLupusTeam member shared that their “immature granulocyte percentage is almost double the reference range,” and wanted to know what that means.
+One MyLupusTeam member shared that their immature granulocyte percentage was almost double the reference range and wanted to know what that means.

 A high IG count often signals an early-stage infection in the body.
-In addition to infection, high IG counts can be caused by:
+High IG counts can be caused by:

 Changes in the number of granulocytes can reflect changes in disease activity.
-In lupus, a rise in the number of immature granulocytes often happens with active disease or flares.
+In lupus, a rise in the number of immature granulocytes may happen with active disease or lupus flares.

 Other Abnormal Blood Cell Counts in Lupus